Home / 5G / Protocols / PHY / PDCCH

 Example 2: Missing uplink activity after setup

-If the UE is expected to transmit but no useful PUSCH appears, engineers should verify whether the UE decoded the expected grant on PDCCH rather than assuming the uplink channel itself failed first.
+If the UE is expected to transmit but no useful PUSCH appears, verify whether the UE decoded the expected grant on PDCCH rather than assuming the uplink channel itself failed first.

 Example 3: BWP-related confusion